Jakub-Goluch/VAE_lung_cancer/README.md

 As you can see, the initial autoencoder creates very blury image which is sharpened at the end of a training stage.

-The loss function used in training process is a combination of regular binary cross-entropy to address the data reconstruction and KL divergence to make latent space a normal distribution so it can work as a synthetic data generator.
+The loss function used in training process is a combination of a regular binary cross-entropy to address the data reconstruction and the KL divergence to make latent space a normal distribution so it can work as a synthetic data generator.

 ## Synthetic data generator

-The one of the biggest advantages of VAE over regular autoencoder is that it can work as a data generator cause it has density function of normal distribution due to a KL divergence part in loss function.
-Below I show how VAE generates an image from a random noise of image shape generated from gaussian distribution.<br />
+The one of the biggest advantages of VAE over regular autoencoder is that it can work as a data generator cause it has density function of normal distribution due to the KL divergence part in loss function.
+Below I show how VAE generates an image from a random noise generated from gaussian distribution.<br />
 ![image](https://github.com/user-attachments/assets/6625be38-1460-447b-87db-d672b59f3f53)

 It is worth noting that it should be compared with decoded real images and not with real images themselves.
 It surly would have resamble real images better if I had a better GPU to train VAE on.